 3 Keys to Buying a Home

 Mortgage guidelines for first-time homebuyers have changed over recent years.
-In order to ensure loan approval, you need to have everything in order before your application.
+In order to ensure loan approval, here are 3 keys to buying a home.

 Credit is very important for the first-time homebuyer.
 An FHA loan allows a lower credit score, sometimes as low as 580.
 Other conventional loans will require a mid 600 score or higher.
 You will get a better rate the higher your score.